alexa-samples/skill-sample-nodejs-fact/README.md

 1. To add an additional language, simply select Add New Language tab and choose your second language.
 Choose and fill all necessary information like we did for initial language of your skill.
 You will need to define Name and Invocation Name for current language (e.g. German name for German Skill).
 Then clike Save to continue.
 ![](https://s3.amazonaws.com/lantern-code-samples-images/fact/german_fact_info.png)

-2. In the interaction model section, basically, skill in multiple languages will share the same intent schema and use different Sample Utterances and Custom Stot Type values in different language.
+2. In the interaction model section, skill in multiple languages will share the same intent schema and use different Sample Utterances and Custom Stot Type values in different language.
 Copy intent schema from the intent schema in the [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-fact/blob/master/speechAssets/IntentSchema.json) and change Sample Utterances into your second language.
 We will not be using custom slots in this template, but slot type values should be put in new language if your skill has them.

 ![](https://s3.amazonaws.com/lantern-code-samples-images/fact/german_intent.png)
 3. Open the source file for your Lambda function, index.js.
 In the languageString variable, lookup the locale for your current language, edit the facts strings and other message like you did for your initial language.
 Strings are supposed to be defined using your second language.